-This is the time of year when families typically overscheduled, tired & counting down the days to vacation.
-Many studios, including mine, have at least one event before the break, even though we are feeling much like our studio families.
+This is the time of year when families are typically overscheduled, tired & counting down the days to vacation.
+Many studios, including mine, have at least one event before the break.
+This is despite the fact that we may feel much like our studio families.
 So, are Christmas studio activities worth it?

 I’m going to say, “Yes!” but with a caveat.
 Let’s use a Goldilocks approach to our Christmas studio activities.

 P.S.
 When I say “Christmas” studio activities, feel free to substitute “Winter” or “Summer” studio activities (depending on which hemisphere you live in).

 You want to be sensitive to what our students & families are feeling right now.
 On the one hand, students are typically excited about the upcoming vacation & festivities.
 On the other hand, the adults (& this includes you) may be feeling a bit tired & ready for some lazy days around the house.

 I know by Christmas vacation, I’m ready to turn off my alarm, grab a bunch of books, a few puzzles to do with my husband, & make sure the pantry has plenty of tea.
 My kids are eager to play video games before breakfast, watch movies, all while eating us out of house & home.
 But if their school did nothing before vacation, they’d be pretty disappointed.
 And, wondering why the festivities were taken away from them.

 The same goes for our music studios.
 Having lessons right up until vacation with no change in the routine is a sure-fire way to have students checking out.
 I made this mistake when I first began teaching in the classroom.
 We did regular lessons until the very last day of vacation.
 My students hated it &, wow, did they make sure I knew it.
 Looking back, I wish I could tell myself that it was okay to loosen up & have fun.
 Even if it didn’t make it onto the report card.